 When people come to Pinterest, they’re looking for inspiration—freshening up home decor, a weeknight pasta dish, to wedding ideas—and because they’re in such a specific mindset, they’re open to hearing from brands.

 In setting out its advertising plans during its IPO in 2019, Pinterest outlined its “inspiration” mindset.
 The company’s SEC filing stated: “Advertisers are in the business of inspiration.
 On Pinterest, businesses have the opportunity to showcase their products and services in an inspiring, creative environment.”
-Pinterest has rolled out more advertising options as it has grown, starting with top of the funnel activity, including brand awareness (CPM) and driving traffic or app installs (CPM), with keyword and interest group targeting.
+Pinterest has rolled out more advertising options as it has grown, starting with the top-of-the-funnel activity, including brand awareness (CPM) and driving traffic or app installs (CPM), with keyword and interest group targeting.

 Through Pinterest Ads Manager, brands can create launch and test pay per click ads based on your requirement for the campaign: brand awareness, video views, traffic or app installs.
 Latterly it has also taken a journey down to funnel with conversion campaigns.
 This helps you drive actions on your website, tracked by the Pinterest tag (tracking users from Pinterest to your website), used with your Checkout, Signup, Lead, or Add to Cart customer actions.
 It offers innovation such as Pinterest Lens: if you see something you love offline—like a Danish modern chair at a friend’s house—you can snap a photo of it with your Pinterest app and Pinterest will help you find it—and buy it—online.